Do you want to know what is the best sitting position for lower back pain? Read the article to learn what is the best way to sit with lower back pain.

 1. Use recliners for back pain:

 All medical experts agree that recliners can help relieve back pain.
 Typically, recliners alleviate back pain by reducing the weight that your body exerts on your back.
 Simply put, when you lie on a recliner, you allow your spine to rest.
-Click here to choose the best recliner for lower back pain.

 2. Avoid adaptive syndrome as much as possible: